beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 #### Disassembly Workshops

-The salvaging of e-waste will provide an opportunity for residents, specifically young adults, to participate in the educational, hands-on process of disassembling electronic devices to discover the hidden inner workings and identify and recover useful components.
+The salvaging of electronics will provide an opportunity for residents, specifically young adults, to participate in the educational, hands-on process of disassembling electronic devices to discover the hidden inner workings and identify and recover useful components.
 Learning how objects are constructed through manual disassembly helps build physical dexterity, establishes an understanding of how things work, and provides insight into the designer's mindset, all of which may serve to inspire future invention and creation.

 ### Plastic Waste Collection Hub

-Following the Precious Plastic [[6](https://preciousplastic.com/)] model, we will serve as a community hub for the drop-off of Polypropylene (PP #5) and Polyethylene (HDPE #2, LDPE #4) plastic waste, as well as consume appropriate <a href="#e-waste-recycling-and-recovery-hub">E-Waste Recycling and Recovery Hub</a> outputs, which we will sort, grind, and store to serve as injection molding stock for the <a href="#interface-research-lab">Interface Research Lab</a>.
+Following the Precious Plastic [[6](https://preciousplastic.com/)] model, we will serve as a community hub for the drop-off of Polypropylene (PP #5) and Polyethylene (HDPE #2, LDPE #4) plastic waste, as well as consume appropriate <a href="#electronics-recycling-and-recovery-hub">Electronics Recycling and Recovery Hub</a> outputs, which we will sort, grind, and store to serve as injection molding stock for the <a href="#interface-research-lab">Interface Research Lab</a>.

 ### Materials and Tool Depot